steveso427/ex1-5241/README.md

 # Instructions
 1. Fork this repository to your own account.
-- You can do this by clicking the `Fork` button on the top right corner of this page.
+- Click  the `Fork` button on the top right corner of this page.
 - After forking, you should see a new repository in your account with the same name as this repository.
 2. In your forked repository, edit the file `students.md`.
 - Copy and paste the template text and add your name and introduction below the template.